enricobacis/vim-airline-clock/README.md

 ## updatetime timer

 The updatetime option only work in vim version 8.0 and greater.
-In fact vim-airline-clock uses the native vim timer feature introducted in vim 8.0.
+In fact vim-airline-clock uses the native vim timer feature introduced in vim 8.0.
 The advantage is that no hack is needed in order to refresh the statusline.